Surnet/swagger-jsdoc/README.md

 Before you start writing your specification and/or documentation, please keep in mind that there are two fundamental concepts you need to wrap you head around when working with `swagger-jsdoc` - definition object and input APIs.

 Definition object maps to [OpenAPI object](https://swagger.io/specification/#oasObject).
 This is where you would add information about your API and any root-level properties.
-Definition object is required parameter.
+Definition object is a required parameter.

 Input APIs are any files which you pass as arguemnts to the program in order to extract information about your API.
 For instance, these could be `.js` files with JSDoc comments or `.yaml` files directly.
 This parameter is also required.

-There are 2 ways by which you can pass these 2 required arguemnts:
+There are a few ways by which you can pass these 2 required arguments:

+When using the CLI:

-- Through `apis` property in your definition object
+- Through `apis` property in your definition object.
-- Through arguments (`program.args`) when using the CLI.
+- Through arguments

+When using the Node API:

+- Through `apis` in your `options` object.

 For example, given the following module export for a definition object: